yanghuafang/map-pose-former/README.md

 - **Perception is an input.** No detector is trained, and none has been run: detections are still cut from the map and corrupted, on both datasets.
 The file contract for a real one is written and tested.
-- **Open loop only.** The prior is drawn from a distribution, not produced by the previous frame, which flatters any localizer.
+- **The prior's covariance is not a model input.** The filter knows how uncertain it is; the model sees a fixed crop either way, so it cannot look further when the estimate is poor.
-- **0.44% of frames are confidently wrong.** The median frame is calibrated and the tail-excluded ANEES is 1.03, but 39 frames of 8 880 have a covariance that is catastrophically too small.
-Closed loop hands these to a Kalman filter, so the open problem is detecting them, not rescaling everything.
+- **0.42% of frames are confidently wrong.** The median frame is calibrated and the tail-excluded ANEES is 1.04, but that fraction of 8 880 has a covariance catastrophically too small, and no single-frame score detects them.
+Closed loop the filter's averaging absorbs them and the tail is zero, so this is an open-loop problem that nothing downstream currently needs solved.

 Full list: [OPEN_ITEMS.md](docs/OPEN_ITEMS.md).